Approximate Time: off and on for a couple of days

 By Elaine from Belle Plaine, IA

-This is a guide about making yo yo Christmas trees.
+This is a page about making yo yo Christmas trees.
 Christmas fabric yo yos can be used to make a variety of Christmas tree craft projects.

-This is a guide about making fabric pumpkins.
+This is a page about making fabric pumpkins.
 If you like crafting with fabric, this is a fun project for the holidays.

-This is a guide about making a Halloween yo yo garland.
+This is a page about making a Halloween yo yo garland.
 Yo yos have so many craft uses.
 Use fall and Halloween fabric to make a decorative yo yo garland.

-This is a guide about making a yo yo keychain.
+This is a page about making a yo yo keychain.
 A great way to use up your favorite fabric scraps is making yo yos.

-This is a guide about making yo yo barrettes.
+This is a page about making yo yo barrettes.
 Yo yo barrettes are an easy craft to make and can be made in a wide variety of colors and configurations.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Does anyone have yo-yo patterns they would like to share?
 I have one for a Christmas Tree and a basket that can be put on towels.
 I am in the process of attaching yo-yo to form a Christmas tree to finger towels for Christmas presents.
 But I would be interested in other uses also.

 Have you seen the yo-yo maker on "Sewing with Nancy"? ...It's a plastic tool that snaps together on each side of the fabric & holds the yo-yo in place while you sew it.
 You then unsnap it & draw the stitches tight into the form of a yo-yo.
 They have several sizes & they are for making uniform sizes of perfect yo-yos.